cstancu/netty-native-demo/README.md

 ### Setting up the development environment

 To set up your development environment you first need to [download GraalVM](http://www.graalvm.org/downloads/).
 Either the Comunity Edition or the Enterprise Edition will work for the purpose of this example.
-The GraalVM download contains a full JVM plus few other utilities like the `native-tool`.
+The GraalVM download contains a full JVM plus few other utilities like the `native-image` tool.
 Then you need to set your `JAVA_HOME` to point to GraalVM:
 ```
-$ export JAVA_HOME=<graalvm-download-location>/graalvm-1.0.0-rc6
+$ export JAVA_HOME=<graalvm-download-location>/graalvm-1.0.0-rc12
 ```

 Then you need to add GraalVM to your path: